 - savings and investments valued at less than £23,250 (not including the value of your property)

-During this time you will make a contribution based on your income and other savings and they will fund the difference to make up the full fee.
+During this time you’ll make a contribution based on your income and other savings and the council will fund the difference to make up the full fee.
 This period gives you and your family time to make decisions about how you will pay for your care in a care home in the long term and make arrangements to sell your home if you decide to do so.
 At the end of this 12 weeks they will stop funding your placement and you will be responsible for paying the full fee to the care home.